 Tip: Keep in mind that the price of is fixed according to your time of destination arrival.

-- Private vehicles: If comfort, efficiency and punctuality are important for you, we recommend you to check the following link for private luxury Athens transfers.
+- Private vehicles: If comfort, efficiency, and punctuality are important for you, we recommend you to check the following link for private luxury Athens transfers.

-In case you are arriving in Athens by train, most likely you will have to find your way from the Central Railway Station of Athens (Larisis station) to the city centre.
+In case you are arriving in Athens by train, most likely you will have to find your way from the Central Railway Station of Athens (Larisis station) to the city center.
 The train station is about 3 km away from Syntagma Square (the most central point of the city).
 Your options include either using the metro system (the station is located just outside of the train station), use one of the public buses or take a taxi.

 Tip: The amount you have to pay for a taxi from the Central Railway Station (Larisis Station) is dependent on the traffic and your starting point.
-To avoid mishaps download one of the taxi apps for Athens on your device available on App Store.
+To avoid mishaps download one of the taxi apps for Athens on your device available on the App Store.

 If Athens is a stop of your cruise, your ship will definitely dock at the port of Piraeus, the central port of Athens and Greece in general.
-Public transport from/to the centre of Athens includes Line 1 of the metro system and public buses.
+Public transport from/to the center of Athens includes Line 1 of the metro system and public buses.
 The metro station of Piraeus is located right at the heart of Piraeus port close to the E8 gate.
-Use Line 1 to reach Monastiraki station (located at the city-centre as well) and change for Line 3 if you are heading to Syntagma Square.
+Use Line 1 to reach Monastiraki station (located at the city-center as well) and change for Line 3 if you are heading to Syntagma Square.
 Taking a public bus might prove to be a bit more complicated therefore do not forget to consult your OASA telematics app.